Het-Joshi/blog/_posts/2023-02-23-Why_your_data_imp.md

 `targets` like `celebrities or politicians`, the average person is much easier to hack or manipulate, making them a more attractive target for cybercriminals.

 Therefore, it's important to realize that regardless of your status or occupation, your personal information is always at risk.
-By taking the necessary precautions and `staying vigilant`, you can protect yourself from potential harm and enjoy the benefits of the digital world ` %N vwithout compromising your privacy`.
+By taking the necessary precautions and `staying vigilant`, you can protect yourself from potential harm and enjoy the benefits of the digital world `without compromising your privacy`.

 ## Basic Precautions